 - Write the conclusion.

-This is a relatively short part of the proposal where you give the potential investors and stakeholders the most important information about the project.
+An executive summary is a relatively short part of the proposal in which you give potential investors and stakeholders the most important information about the project.

 The aim of this section is to persuade the reader to continue reading.
 It should announce what’s coming and try to capture the reader’s attention.